JoeyDeLizza/AbleAcres/README.md

 ## Starting the server

-### Starting the server dor development and testing
+### Starting the server for development and testing
 Run this command in the container
 ```
 bin/dev